 The experiment used the same task procedure as Experiment 2 with some modifications.
-The full-test group was not included, and the cumulative test occurred immediately after the criterial test within the same session.
-The design of the distributed-test group was identical to that in Experiment 2.
-The distributed-restudy group received the same distribution of pairs as the distributed-test group; however, after studying each list, participants reviewed the pairs for up to 30 s each.
+The Full-Test group was not included and the cumulative test occurred immediately after the criterial test within the same session.
+The design of the Distributed-Test group was identical to that in Experiment 2.
+The Distributed-Restudy group received the same distribution of pairs as the Distributed-Test group, however after each list, participants reviewed the pairs for up to 30 seconds each.

-A one-tailed t test indicated significantly greater recall in the distributed-test group than the distributed-restudy group, t(264) = 2.71, p = .004, d = 0.33, $BF{10} = 8.52$ (see Figure 6A).
-Another one-tailed t test showed that there were also significantly fewer intrusions in the distributed-test than the distributed-restudy group, t(264) = 5.07, p < .001, d = 0.62, $BF{10} = 35350.51$ (see Figure 6B).
+A one-tailed t-test indicated significantly greater recall in the Distributed Test group than the Distributed Restudy group, t(264) = 2.71, p = .004, d = 0.33, $BF{10} = 8.52$ (see Figure 6A).
+Another one-tailed t-test showed that there were also significantly fewer intrusions in the Distributed Test than the Distributed Restudy group, t(264) = 5.07, p < .001, d = 0.62, $BF{10} =$ 35350.51 (see Figure 6B).